DmitriiDrugov/QA-Assistant/Readme.md

-# AUMOVIO IT Support Q&A Application
+#  IT Support Q&A Application
 Intern Assignment AI-Powered Q&A (C# .NET)